red6/dmn-check/README.md

 #### Standalone Usage

-To use `dmn-check` without or outside a Maven project you can invoke it in the following way
+To use `dmn-check` without or outside a Maven project, you can invoke it in the following way

         mvn de.redsix:dmn-check-maven-plugin:check-dmn